stringparser/runtime/readme.md

 app.stack('one two three four five six', {wait: true})();
 ```

-### browser
+## Browser

 At the moment is not tested in browsers but it should work.
 Use it at your own risk though :).
 Either a browserify or webpack `bundle.js` should do the trick.

-## documentation
+## Documentation

 [`module.exports`][t-module] - [Runtime API][t-runtime-api] - [Stack API][t-stack-api]

 If you have something to ask, feel free to [open an issue][x-issues-new] or [come and chat in gitter][x-gitter] with any questions.
 I wouldn't mind at all.

-## examples
+## Examples

 There are some use cases you can find at [the examples directory](./examples).

-## implementation status: unstable
+## implementation status
 > growing a beard feels goood

+    status: unstable

 It's been a while since the project started and finally is getting there.
-At the moment, the library needs polishing since it has some rough edges I'm working.
+At the moment, the library needs polishing since it has some rough edges I'm working on.
 Is tested and usable but I want to fix some stuff I'm not really proud about.
-The [top level API][t-runtime-api] should not suffer any change.
+In any case, the [top level API][t-runtime-api] should not suffer any change.

 I'll be using it everywhere so the first user involved here is me.